 Please wear loose, comfortable clothing, and please bring a folded blanket, and yoga mat if you have one.
 Please bring a sack lunch to the Saturday retreat.

-The evening class sessions will be held in the Basecamp Cardiac Wellness + Prevention Center, located on the first floor of the Providence Mother Joseph Plaza, on the Providence St. Vincent Medical Center campus, and Saturday 5-hour silent retreat will be held at the Providence Diabetes and Health Education Building, 9340 SW Barnes Road Suite 200.
+The class sessions will be held in the Basecamp Cardiac Wellness + Prevention Center, located on the first floor of the Providence Mother Joseph Plaza, on the Providence St. Vincent Medical Center campus.